 A non-exclusive copyright form containing the student and advisor’s signature must be submitted with the written manuscript.

-For presentation, those students selected through pre-screening will be notified by October 6, 2021 and will have to prepare a 15-minute presentation to present on-site at the 2021 AATCC Textile Discovery Summit November 16-18, 2021 in Durham, North Carolina.
+For presentation, those students selected through pre-screening will be notified by August 2, 2023, and will have to prepare a 15-minute presentation to present on-site at the 2023 AATCC Textile Discovery Summit September 12-14, 2023, in Greenville, South Carolina.

 Papers submitted will be pre-screened by the Chair of the Herman & Myrtle Goldstein Graduate Student Paper Competition Committee.
 They must score at least 60% or higher in the written part (maximum points achievable on the written manuscript are 120) before being judged by a panel of judges selected by the Chairs of the AATCC Interest Groups.
 The panel of judges will evaluate the pre-screened papers to select the top 4 papers for the competition.
 The selected students will be notified about their selection so they can prepare for the oral competition.